Antonio Rosmini: The Institute of Charity

 In 1828 he founded at Monte Calvario near Domodossola, a new religious community, the Institute of Charity, known generally since as the Rosminians.
-In the autumn of 1830 he inaugurated the observance of the rule at Calvario, and from 1834 to 1835 had charge of a parish at Rovereto.
+In the autumn of 1830, he inaugurated the observance of the rule at Calvario, and from 1834 to 1835 had charge of a parish at Rovereto.
 Later foundations followed at Stresa and Domodossola.
 The Constitutions of the institute were approved by presented to Pope Gregory XVI on 20 December 1838.
 The institute spread rapidly in England and Italy, and requests for foundations came from various countries.

 The members might be priests or laymen, who devoted themselves to preaching, the education of youth, and works of universal charity—material, spiritual and intellectual.
 They work in Italy, England, Ireland, France, Wales, New Zealand, Kenya, Tanzania, India, Venezuela, and the United States.
 In London they were attached to the historical Church of St Etheldreda, Ely Place, Holborn.
 In 1962, Rosmini College School for Boys was founded in Auckland, New Zealand by Father Catcheside.

 Rosmini was retained as a political advisor to the then government of Piedmont.
 In August 1848, he was sent to Rome by King Charles Albert of Piedmont to enlist the pope on the side of Italy as against Austria.
 Rosmini was invited to serve in the Roman Curia of Pope Pius IX as prime minister of the Papal States.
-He participated in the intellectual struggle which had for its object emancipation from Austria, but as a trusted ecclesiastical advisor and diplomat he was not an initiator of the movement which ended in the freedom and unity of Italy.
+He participated in the intellectual struggle which had for its object emancipation from Austria, but as a trusted ecclesiastical advisor and diplomat, he was not an initiator of the movement which ended in the freedom and unity of Italy.
 In fact, while eager for the deliverance of Italy from Austria, his aim was to bring about a confederation of the states of the country, which was to be under the control of the pope.
 Upon establishment of the Roman Republic, the Pontiff was forced to flee and became estranged from his former advisor in political matters.
-The tenuous political circumstances made it very difficult to reconcile the two men's differing projects: innovative social and juridical reforms, however modest, fell victim to the more pressing existential needs of defending the supremacy of the Church's temporal powers.
+The tenuous political circumstances made it very difficult to reconcile the two men's differing projects: innovative social and juridical reforms, however modest, fell victim to the more pressing existential need to defend the supremacy of the Church's temporal powers.